authgear/authgear-server/portal/README.md

    ```
    kubectl --kubeconfig=hack/kube-apiserver/.kubeconfig apply -f hack/kube-apiserver/k8s-ingress.yaml
    ```

+   This step creates an app with id `accounts`.
+   If you want to have access to it, you have to add a row to `_portal_app_collaborator` manually.

 3. Enable multi-tenant mode in Authgear & portal server: refer to `.env.example.k8s` for example environment variables to set